Everyone wants to change the world, but no one wants to clean their own room.

 The truth?
 Most people are trying to fix the world as a distraction from fixing themselves.

-But here’s the leverage: when you improve you, the ripple effect is real.
+But here’s the leverage: when you improve yourself, the ripple effect is real.
 You show up better.
 You lead better.
 You produce better.
 And suddenly, you’re not part of the noise—you’re part of the solution.

 So, no, you don’t need to be famous, rich, or have a massive platform.
 You just need to be dangerous in the right direction.
 Handle your own problems with so much intensity that the world around you starts to shift.